yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 ||5||output||LEDC13||SES white||LED - SES white||
 ||6||input||PSW1||RESET||Button - reset||
 ||7||output||LEDC14||SES amber||LED - SES amber||

+== dual USB port ==

+The board has functional position for a stacked dual-USB port, although it is only fitted for a single port.
+Remove the existing unit, and substitute with a dual.
+Stacked dual-USB port can be scavenged from an old/dead motherboard.

 == LED10 ==
 The LED10 location at front of board contains no LED.
 Perhaps it is usable for something.
 But it does not appear to be connected directly to a GPIO pin as a voltmeter shows nothing when cycling all GPIO lines.